fabioDMFerreira/graveball/README.md

 </div>

 # Overview
-Game Integrator Kit is the tool that allowss skip quickly the environment setup and provides tools to develop 3D animations.
+Game Integrator Kit is a tool that allows skip quickly the environment setup and provides tools to develop 3D animations.

 - **Rendering handler.** Provides rendering container.
 Shows menu on start and stop rendering;
 - **Responsive Interface.** Rendering container size is updated on resizing window;